Confidential documents in Turnitin

 Evaluation & Feedback

-- At the bottom under Evaluation & Feedback click on Manage Turnitin:
+- At the bottom under Evaluation & Feedback, click Manage Turnitin:

 - Scroll down and click the More options button